ElkhaiNagawkar/ElkhaiNagawkar/README.md

 # Hey, I'm Elkhai 👋:
 💻 A Software Developer that enjoys everything about Programming (Bug fixing included)<br>
-👨‍💻 I’m a Computer Science student currently attending Fanshawe College<br>
+👨‍💻 Computer Science student currently attending Fanshawe College<br>
 ✏ I enjoy learning the many different programming languages and how they are distinct from one another